-- The Dresden Files: After Harry does the Summer Court of fae a favor, they dispatch a cadre of brownies to keep his apartment permanently tidy.
+- After Harry does a fae of the Summer Court a favor, the debtor dispatches a cadre of brownies to keep his apartment permanently tidy.
 The condition of their employment is that he can never tell anyone about them, so his friends are left wondering how he suddenly turned from a slob to a neat freak.
 He also pays them by leaving pizza out for them.
 However, the brownies are not without their own problems in understanding Harry's dietary needs: once they stocked his pantry with the cereal Fruit Loops.
 Just Fruit Loops.
 He ate them for more than a month.

 - A device used several times in Victorian fairy tales and by imitators of same like Edward Eager, was to have children go on vacation at a mysterious mansion or similar place and be led on adventures by the local guardian spirit.
 Examples include Puck (who had retired from being a prominent member of The Fair Folk) in Puck of Puck's Hill by Rudyard Kipling and the Natterjack of The Time Garden by Edward Eager.